mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 them (either runtime, or database one) - for such we can use `OptionalProps` symbol to specify which properties should be considered as optional.

+## Required properties are validated before insert

+Previously the validation took place in the database, so it worked only for SQL drivers.
+Now we have runtime validation based on the entity metadata.
+This means mongo users now need to use `nullable: true` on their optional properties, or disable the validation globally via `validateRequired: false` in the ORM config.

 ## `PrimaryKeyType` symbol should be defined as optional

 Previously when we had nonstandard PK types, we could use `PrimaryKeyType` symbol